Trump administration moves to block Chinese airlines from US

 The decision was in response to China’s failure to let United Airlines and Delta Air Lines resume flights to China this month.
 The airlines suspended those flights earlier this year in response to the coronavirus pandemic that started in China’s Wuhan province.

-The Transportation Department said that China was violating an agreement between the two countries covering flights by each other’s airlines.
+The Transportation Department said that China was violating a 1980 agreement between the two countries covering flights by each other’s airlines.
+The department said it would continue talking with Chinese officials to settle the dispute.

-“The Department will continue to engage our Chinese counterparts so both U.S. and Chinese carriers can fully exercise their bilateral rights,” the agency said in a statement.
-“In the meantime, we will allow Chinese carriers to operate the same number of scheduled passenger flights as the Chinese government allows ours.”
+“In the meantime, we will allow Chinese carriers to operate the same number of scheduled passenger flights as the Chinese government allows ours,” the Transportation Department said in a statement.

 The department said President Donald Trump could put the order into effect before June 16.
 The administration had hinted at Wednesday’s move last month, when it protested to Chinese authorities that Beijing was preventing U.S. airlines from competing fairly against Chinese carriers.